billahdotdev/Learn-Material-UI/README.md

        export default App;

 10. View Changes: Check your browser to see the changes.
 You should see the Material UI Button rendered on the page.

+    That's it!
+You now have a basic project set up with Vite and Material UI.
+You can continue adding more components and building your application using Material UI's rich set of pre-designed components.